Vasily Agapkin

 Vasily Ivanovich Agapkin (Васи́лий Ива́нович Ага́пкин; 3 February 1884 – 29 October 1964) was a Russian and Soviet military orchestra conductor, composer, and author of the well-known march "Farewell of Slavianka" (composed in 1912).

 Agapkin was born in Ryazan Governorate in 1884.
-From 1912 to 1915, he studied at the Tambov musical school, where he composed the popular Russian patriotic march, Farewell of Slavianka, he later served in the army.
+From 1912 to 1915, he studied at the Tambov musical school, where he composed the popular Russian patriotic march "Farewell of Slavianka"; he later served in the army.

-After the victory of the October Revolution, Vasily Agapkin voluntarily entered the Red Army in 1918 and organized a brass band in the 1st Red Hussar Regiment.
+After the October Revolution, Vasily Agapkin voluntarily joined the Red Army in 1918 and organized a brass band in the 1st Red Hussar Regiment.

-In 1920, Agapkin returned to Tambov directed the music studio and the orchestra of the GPU troops.
+In 1920, Agapkin returned to Tambov, directing the music studio and the orchestra of the GPU troops.
 On August 5, 1922, Agapkin and his orchestra gave a farewell concert in Tambov, after which they moved to Moscow.

-In January 1924, the Agapkin Orchestra took part in the funeral ceremony during the funeral of Vladimir Lenin.
-In 1928, Agapkin organized a brass band of street children; which for many of them was the beginning of a professional career as a musician.
+In January 1924, the Agapkin Orchestra took part in the ceremony during the state funeral of Vladimir Lenin.
+In 1928, Agapkin organized a brass band of street children, which for many of them was the beginning of a professional career as a musician.
 In the 1930s, he headed the orchestra of the Higher School of the NKVD of the USSR, with which he made a number of recordings.

 He was notably the bandmaster for the Band of the Dzerzhinsky Division of the NKVD.
-Agapkin led the combined military bands during the famous Red Square October Revolution Parade in Moscow on 7 November 1941.
+Agapkin led the combined Russian military bands during the famous Red Square October Revolution Parade in Moscow on 7 November 1941.
 "Farewell of Slavianka" was one of the four marches that were played in that Parade, and in honor of his role there it has been played as the final march in Victory Day Parades all over Russia.